-It may be possible to improve LDR water quality by altering the operational profile of the SWW, but it is important to preserve the smolt-attraction flows at critical times, especially March 15 to June 15.
-A more effective means of reducing transport of algae downstream would be to install a hypalon barrier during periods when smolt collection is minimal.
+It may be possible to improve water quality in the LDR by altering the operational profile of the SWW, but it is important to preserve the smolt-attraction flows at critical times, especially March 15 to June 15.
+A more effective means of reducing transport of algae downstream might be to install a Hypalon barrier during periods when smolt collection is minimal.
 This type of barrier can be effective, particularly in minimizing the transport of cyanobacteria, which tend to remain buoyant and high in the water column.
 However, a more detailed assessment with a complex 3-D hydrodynamic model is necessary to better understand the effectiveness of the barrier at different depths and the effect it would have on water quality in the LBC.
+Model simulations suggest that installing a Hypalon current might increase phytoplankton abundance in LBC.